Rea’s Story: Medicating A Spiritual Condition

 “For two years I went to these meetings.
 I listened but I didn’t take suggestions.
 I had to really make sure that I had this problem of Compulsive Overeating.
 The thing that I learned about addiction, and often about personal growth, is that you have to be in enough pain to be willing to do something different.
 There is a moment when the pain of staying the same is more than the pain of changing.
 For me, I had to get to the point where it hurt too much to stay the way I was, and that forced me into change.

-Those two years I messed around, I graduated college and moved home to my parents’ basement and was basically rotting down there.
+Those two years I messed around, I graduated from college and moved home to my parents’ basement and was basically rotting down there.
 I went to work, came home, ate, and watched movies.
 I was just escaping my life.
 But I kept going to meetings because there, people understood.

 I remember hearing the first step of the 12 Steps and thinking, ‘I am powerless’.
 Ok, well, if I’m powerless, all bets are off.
 I can’t do anything about it anyway, right?
 But then, what would be the point of the meetings?